microsoft/DirectX-Specs/d3d/D3D12_Video_Encoding_AV1.md

 ### **Rate control notes**

 The accepted range for D3D12_VIDEO_ENCODER_RATE_CONTROL_QVBR.ConstantQualityTarget is [0..63].
 The lowest the value, the highest the quality.

+In general, `D3D12_VIDEO_ENCODER_SUPPORT_FLAG_RATE_CONTROL_RECONFIGURATION_AVAILABLE` applies to the quality vs speed tweaking and the following RC parameters of the different RC modes: QP in constant QP, bitrates and quality levels in CBR, VBR and QVBR.
+Driver can return `D3D12_VIDEO_ENCODER_ENCODE_ERROR_FLAG_RECONFIGURATION_REQUEST_NOT_SUPPORTED` in `D3D12_VIDEO_ENCODER_OUTPUT_METADATA.EncodeErrorFlags` for other unsupported RC params reconfiguration.

 ## 4.1 Encoding Operation API